-Depending on your chosen course, we might invite you to an interview as part of your application.
+Depending on your course, we might invite you to an interview after you apply.
+Our course pages will mention if your chosen subject uses interviews.

 Interviews are our way of getting to know you: your interests, knowledge, experience and ambitions.
 They’re also a great chance for you to learn more about your course and your department, and decide if it’s the right fit for you.